alvinjo/SterlingRoundUp/README.md

 - [TODO](#todo)

 ## Assumptions
-1. The starling bank round up API feature does not exist.
+1. The sterling bank round up API feature does not exist.
 2. Users are using this third party Round Up service to perform this round up saving feature.
 3. We do not want to round up the transactions of the current (and unfinished) day.
 4. In the event that a previously rounded up transaction has been refunded, do not "undo" the previous savings goal update.